uxdxdev/uxdxdev.github.io/content/blog/teaching-tech-tips-and-tricks/index.md

 excerpt: A recent Tweet from Josh W. Comeau got me thinking more about how to teach technical subjects like programming more effectively.
 Here is a list of tips and tricks from his summary and more.
 ---

+> A recent Tweet from Josh W. Comeau got me thinking more about how to teach technical subjects like programming more effectively.
+Here is a list of tips and tricks from his summary and more.

 In his [Tweet thread](https://twitter.com/JoshWComeau/status/1381611771841146883) Josh W. Comeau shares a summary of some of the things he has learned while teaching programming subjects through blogs and online courses.
 In this post I want to review this thread and also add some extra tips and tricks I've learned myself while mentoring and teaching.

 ## Tips and Tricks